Ankit7991/dsa/notes/TYPESCRIPT/Classes.md

+# Features
+These features make TypeScript classes more powerful and expressive compared to standard JavaScript classes.
+We'll see them one by one.
 ### 1. Type Annotations
 - Type Safety: TypeScript allows you to specify types for properties and methods, catching errors at compile time.
 ```